 Read on for my quick tips and a history of the hot desert sands of Bagan and its hidden temples.

 quick tips when visiting bagan

-You should first take your chosen mode of Myanmar transportation, whether rented bicycle, e-bike, or taxi, to visit the most culturally significant and best-preserved pagodas of Bagan, including the Shwezigon, Gubyaukgyi, Htilo Minlo and the amazing Ananda temple.
+You should first take your chosen mode of Myanmar transportation, whether rented bicycle, e-bike, or taxi, to visit the most culturally significant and best-preserved pagodas of Bagan, including the Shwezigon, Gubyaukgyi, Htilo Minlo, and the amazing Ananda temple.

 When renting, make sure you know what to do if your bike breaks down, especially at the more remote temples.
-In the dry season, bicycling through the sandy paths connecting the remote temples like Ananda will be difficult even for the most experience bicyclists.
+In the dry season, bicycling through the sandy paths connecting remote temples like Ananda will be difficult even for the most experienced bicyclists.
 The main roads connecting Old and New Bagan by two straight roads are almost impossible to get lost on but pack enough water for the sun as it gets hot on the red roads.